-But contrary to what you might expect, hunger cravings don’t increase in a linear fashion.
+Well, contrary to what you might expect, hunger cravings don’t increase in a linear fashion.

 Table of Contents

-Bottom Line: When do You Stop Feeling Hungry on a Water Fast?
+Bottom Line: When Do You Stop Feeling Hungry on a Water Fast?

 While everybody’s different, most people report that their hunger levels drop or even cease completely at some point during day two.
 Others may find it gets easier from day three onwards.
-Cutting out sugar and processed foods, as well as eating less before you start the fast can help to make it easier to succeed without having to go through extreme hunger at the beginning of the water fast.
+Cutting out sugar and processed foods, as well as eating less before you start the fast can help to make it easier to succeed without having to go through extreme hunger or heavy cravings at the beginning of the water fast.